NICKNAME/S: 2Hard2Guard, Dominican Destroyer

 2018/19

-After narrowly missing out on the NBL championship the previous season, Adelaide was forced into a rebuilding mode with the departure of several key players, most notably second-leading scorer Mitch Creek.
-Creek left to pursue his NBA dream after a protracted negotiation between Adelaide and Basketball Australia.
+After narrowly missing out on the NBL championship the previous season, the Adelaide 36ers entered the 2018/19 season in rebuild mode due to the departure of key players, including second-leading scorer Mitch Creek.
+Creek left to pursue his NBA aspirations after lengthy negotiations between Adelaide and Basketball Australia.

-During the NBL 2018 off-season, Creek was granted team approval to play in Germany with the understanding that he would return to the 36ers for the 2018/19 season.
-However, his strong performances in Germany caught the attention of the Brooklyn Nets, who signed him to their G-League team.
-The 36ers then filed an injunction to prevent Basketball Australia from approving Creek’s NBA deal without compensation, but after some initial backlash, a resolution was reached, allowing Creek to pursue his NBA aspirations.
+During the 2018 NBL off-season, Creek was granted permission to play in Germany with an understanding he’d return for the 2018/19 season.
+However, his strong performances overseas attracted the Brooklyn Nets, who signed him to their G-League team.
+The 36ers initially filed an injunction to prevent Basketball Australia from approving Creek’s NBA deal without compensation, but an agreement was reached, allowing Creek to pursue his NBA goals.

-Other departures included Shannon Shorter (to Japan), Josh Childress (retired), and Matthew Hodgson (to Brisbane).
-To address these roster gaps, Adelaide signed import Jacob Wiley (via Germany) to replace Creek and added point guard Adris De León to assist in scoring and playmaking duties.
-Rising stars Harry Froling and Jack McVeigh were also signed straight out of college, injecting youthful energy into the team.
+Further departures saw Shannon Shorter (to Japan), Josh Childress (retired), and Matthew Hodgson (to Brisbane) leave the squad.
+Adelaide filled these gaps by signing Jacob Wiley (via Germany) to replace Creek and bringing in point guard Adris De León to provide scoring and playmaking.
+Fresh talents Harry Froling and Jack McVeigh also joined the roster, coming straight from college to inject energy and potential.

-Despite the roster shakeup, Adelaide retained key players from the previous season, including Nathan Sobey, Majok Deng, Adam Doyle, Brendan Teys, and import Ramone Moore.
-Leading scorer Daniel Johnson also returned and took over as team captain, replacing the departing Creek.
+Despite the roster changes, Adelaide managed to retain core players like Nathan Sobey, Majok Deng, Adam Doyle, Brendan Teys, and Ramone Moore.
+Leading scorer Daniel Johnson also returned as the newly appointed team captain, stepping up after Creek’s departure.

-Adelaide began the season with a loss to Perth (91–99) at home in Round 1.
-However, they bounced back with a win against the Sydney Kings (94–83) on the road in their next game.
-In Round 3, Sobey delivered one of the standout moments of the season when he recorded a triple-double (22 points, 11 rebounds, and 10 assists) in the 36ers’ win over Cairns (91–83).
+The season began with a home loss to Perth (91–99) in Round 1, but Adelaide rebounded with a road victory over the Sydney Kings (94–83).
+In Round 3, Sobey delivered one of the season’s highlights with a triple-double (22 points, 11 rebounds, and 10 assists) in a win over Cairns (91–83).

-Adelaide hovered between fourth and fifth place for most of the second half of the season, before finishing equal with Brisbane at 14-14.
-However, the Bullets advanced to the playoffs due to a higher points percentage, bringing Adelaide’s season to an end in fifth place.
+Adelaide hovered between fourth and fifth place for much of the season’s second half, ultimately finishing tied with Brisbane at 14-14.
+However, due to points percentage, the Bullets advanced to the playoffs, ending Adelaide’s season in fifth place.

 Adris De León played three seasons across three NBL teams.
 This included the Gold Coast Blaze, Wollongong Hawks and Adelaide 36ers.
 He averaged 15.2 points, 3.7 rebounds, and 3 assists in 67 NBL games.